teambank/ratenkaufbyeasycredit-lib-php/README.md

-# ratenkauf by easyCredit PHP SDK (unofficial)
+# easyCredit-Ratenkauf PHP SDK (unofficial)

-The PHP SDK is a simplified and purpose oriented library for integration of ratenkauf by easyCredit.
+The PHP SDK is a simplified and purpose oriented library for integration of easyCredit-Ratenkauf.
 It is used in the following e-commerce plugins:

 * Magento 1
 * Magento 2